TiendaNube/api-docs/resources/checkout.md

 ##### CardPayment

-These are the fields rendered and available through `Checkout.data.form`.
+These are the fields rendered and available on the `Checkout.data.form` object.

 | Name                  | Description                                            | Required     | `fields` value           |
 | --------------------- | ------------------------------------------------------ | ------------ | ------------------------ |